mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Reactivate allied minions on your opponent's starting side of the battlefield.

 name:     Aspect of the Mountains<br>
-text:     Transform any minion into a 5⚔️/5❤️ Seismic Elemental.
+text:     Transform a minion into a 5⚔️/5❤️ Seismic Elemental.
 Deal 5 damage to enemy minions around it.

 name:     Draugar Eyolith<br>
 text:     **Build** (2)<br>